 With interactive buttons, videos and sound you could be saving yourself time and money by simply forgoing a standard web presence and present your potential clients and business partners with one multimedia experience that they can even view offline if need be.

-Here’s a sample chapter to get a sneak peek.
+Here’s the summary of the ebook to get a sneak peek.

 With these tips and some practice you’ll be making some of the most mundane documents into extraordinary multimedia experiences your readers will love!